Cyber-Dust/learning-notes/README.md

-# Learning-Notes **CODING PORTAL** ⭐⭐⭐⭐⭐
+# *READING-NOTES* ⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐
 ____
-Hello, my name is Dasean Volk.
+Hello, my name is Dasean Volk..

 Welcome into the coding portal of learning and note taking.

 Click this [link](https://github.com/Cyber-Dust) to access my Github.
 ____